kmalarifi97/IMS-Features/README.md

 document they need directly from the system.
 The key stakeholder is the administrator where he is responsible of accepting student’s applications if they achieved training requirement.  he is also responsible about institutions accounts and manage the process of assign students to their supervisors also he can approve, disapprove any documents and handling student’s complaints.

+* Note: this repo contain only system features not complete documentation